Lee Thompson (saxophonist): Early years

+His time committing petty crimes came to a head in October 1971, when on his fourteenth birthday, he stole £200 out of a purse in Whiston Hospital.
+He was caught five days later and he was sent to numerous youth detention centres, including Stamford House and Chafford School, from November 1971 until January 1973.
+While at Chafford, he started listening to music, and was inspired by Andy Mackay, saxophonist for Roxy Music.
+After he left Chafford, he discovered his parents had moved to Luton, so he decided to stay with his uncle Jack in Highgate, and began spending more time with Barson and Chris Foreman, who according to Lee "took me by the hand, pulled me to one side and told me to try music instead of a crowbar – and the rest is history."
+After leaving school, Thompson resumed his gardening job.
+He also worked as a painter and decorator.

 Prior to forming Madness, Thompson and future Madness keyboardist Mike Barson gained some notoriety as graffiti artists in the mid-1970s.
 After reading about the emerging New York graffiti scene, they spray-painted their nicknames ("Kix" and "Mr B") along with two friends' names "Cat" and "Columbo" around North London.
 They managed to spray their nicknames on George Melly's garage door, prompting Melly to write a newspaper article declaring: "If I ever catch that Mr B, Kix and Columbo, I'm going to kick their arses".
+Thompson chose the name "Kix" from the Adrenaline kicks he would get graffitiing.

 Music career

+Madness

-Thompson founded Madness with Mike Barson and Chris Foreman in 1976, and wrote the group's debut single, "The Prince".
+Thompson founded Madness as The North London Invaders with Mike Barson and Chris Foreman in 1976.
+He left briefly in 1977 after Barson criticised his sax playing, but reconciled and rejoined the same year.
+He wrote the group's debut single, "The Prince".
 Among the other songs, he wrote or co-wrote the singles "Embarrassment", "House of Fun", and "Uncle Sam".
 His experiences of being a petty criminal and serving time in borstal in his youth, inspired his lyrics for "Land of Hope and Glory" and "One's Second Thoughtlessness", the latter an unusual diversion into synth-pop for the group.
 Thompson performed lead vocals on both tracks.
 He also sang the vocals on his own composition, "Razor Blade Alley", which was a regular inclusion in early Madness shows.
-Thompson reunited with all seven original Madness members in 1992.

-After Madness disbanded in 1986, Thompson formed a new band The Madness with Foreman, Suggs and Chas Smash, but they broke up after releasing one album in 1988.
-Thompson then joined forces with Foreman, and the pair began to write songs.
-They soon recorded an album at Liquidator Studios with Thompson on vocals and saxophone and Foreman playing the other instruments.
-This album included the song "Magic Carpet", which was co-written with Suggs and originally intended to be included on a Madness album.
-When it came to promoting their debut album, they found they needed to form a group and also decide on a name.
-Due to an error at the printers, the band name and album title were accidentally switched, and they started off as The Nutty Boys.
-The album was re-released in 2002, and the mistake was rectified, with the group now known as Crunch!
-During this time Thompson often spent the early hours flyposting in the East End of London with Mark Sexbery, a part-time keyboard player of Crunch!.
+"Embarrassment" was written when he heard that his teenager sister, Tracy, was pregnant with a black man's child.